 Structural retaining walls may not exceed an above-grade height of six feet.
 Multiple terraced retaining walls must be utilized where the overall height of retained earth exceeds six feet.
 Retaining walls may be constructed of cast concrete or concrete masonry units; however, all exposed wall surfaces and edges must be treated with an approved finish, such as stone veneer, exposed aggregate, painted stucco, or spilt-face texture with custom color, as to blend unobtrusively with its natural surroundings.
 Natural boulder retaining walls may be used as landscape retaining walls, which may not exceed an above-grade height of four feet.
 Retaining walls must be securely anchored into the ground to withstand overturning pressures.
 Mortar-less boulder walls, in particular, must be made thicker at the bottom than at the top.
-To avoid destructive freeze-thaw action, all retaining walls must be provided with submittals.
+To avoid destructive freeze-thaw action, all retaining walls must permit water trapped behind them to be released.
+Cross-sections of all retaining walls must be provided with submittals.